JustAn0therDev/black-marlin/README.md

 If there is no file with the name mentioned above, there will be no additional custom headers in the response and this step will be ignored.

+**Important: if the file exists and does not have the exact configurations as mentioned above, the program will not be able to run.**

 --------------------------
 ### For each route and method:
 **Any failed operation will return a `500 - Internal Server Error` HTTP status code**.